Bio of Things

 DOING IT IN BROAD DAYLIGHT WHEN NOT EVERYONE LIKES IT: I continued to write and record by borrowing and hiring the ever-changing technology of the day: Akai open reels, 4 track cassette, 8 track open reel + desk, 8 track digital with virtual tracks, and on and on.
 This all changed when I joined a band (An American In Paris) in '85 until that fell apart in late '89.

-I like playing live (mostly) but much prefer the hard graft of creating in a recording environment.
-Playing live always felt like a precarious balance of the good and the chaotic.
-I hated not being able to hear myself properly on stage but still loved the physicality and musical connection with band mates and crowd (again, mostly).
+I liked playing live (mostly), but was so used to writing on my own, that I mostly prefer the hard graft of creating as an isolated experience, in a chosen recording environment.
+Playing live always felt like a precarious balance of the good and the chaotic and I hated not being able to hear myself properly on stage, but still loved the physicality and musical connection with band mates and a crowd.

-Apart from some very loose involvement with a few other bands and musicians after AAIP, I never particularly wanted to write as a cooperative again.
-It all felt like a compromise which made the process of writing slow and laborious, so writing by consensus is something I've shied away from pretty much ever since - but that's probably just my negative attitude and wanting to be in control, rather than anyone else's incompatibilities.
+Apart from some loose and occasional involvement with a few other bands and musicians after AAIP, I didn't particularly want to write as a cooperative again.
+It all felt like a compromise which made the process of writing slow and frustrating, so writing by consensus is something I've mostly shied away from pretty much ever since - but that's probably just my negative attitude and wanting to be in control, rather than anyone else's incompatibilities.

 I've also supplied a smattering of commercial music for businesses and organisations.
 Early Big Blue Car music was featured in a futuristic in-car entertainment system design which appeared at the Chicago Motor Show.
 BBC radio also reviewed and had my stuff available online and it appeared in print for nationally distributed Making Music magazine (which was also included on that month's cover CD), but that's about it.
 I never wanted the hassle of getting a band together to play Big Blue Car live, so it has largely remained as my own cathartic exercise in writing and making music.